INTERNATIONAL ASSOCIATION FOR AESTHETICS

 The Association shall be made up of the following:

-3) student members: students, undergraduate or graduate, who seek admission to the
+Student Members: students, undergraduate or graduate, who seek admission to the Association.

 Article III.
 Officers

-2) delegate members, one from each constituent society, selected by that society,
+- delegate members of national and regional societies, one from each constituent society, selected by that society,

-3) non-delegate members, five in number, elected by the individual members.
+- non-delegate members, five in number, elected by the individual members,

 Incoming members shall be seated at the first General Meeting of the International Congress.
 The out-going President shall open that meeting and introduce and turn over its chairmanship to his or her successor.

-In order to ensure continuity on the Executive Committee, the out-going President and Secretary-General shall be ex officio members until the next congress.
+In order to ensure continuity on the Executive Council, the out-going President and Secretary-General shall be ex officio members until the next congress.

-A meeting of the Executive Committee shall be called by the President of his own accord or upon request by one-third of its membership.
-One-third of the membership of the Executive Committee shall be a quorum.
+A meeting of the Executive Council shall be called by the President of his or her own accord or upon request by one-third of its membership.
+One-third of the membership of the Executive Council shall constitute a quorum.

-The Executive Committee shall rule on all applications for admission to the Association.
-It shall authorize international congresses, appoint organizing committees and congress liaison committees, and make all other policy decisions in the name of the Association.
+The Executive Council shall rule on all applications for admission to the Association.
+It shall authorize international congresses, appoint organizing committees and congress liaison committees, and make policy decisions in the name of the Association.

 Article V. Congresses